 - 9 schools offer a bachelor’s degree program for paralegals/legal assistants.

-- There are 3 ABA approved paralegal degree programs in Indiana.
+- There are 3 not-for-profit ABA-approved paralegal degree programs in Indiana.

 - Highest graduation rate: International Business College 70%.1

 - Highest transfer-out rate: Indiana University-South Bend 30%.1